rcs333/CLOMP/README.md

 ## Required System Specs
 Linux OS (This can theoretically work on a Mac but **do yourself a favor and don't**).

 ~3Tb of hard drive space.
-This can be on discontinuous drives but I'm not including instructions for how that would work.
+This can be on discontinuous drives.
 This space is required just for holding your indexes and programs, so if you want to actually do processing and save the output for a sequencing run you'll need more hard drive space to hold your input data.

 Between 32 and 5000 Gigabytes of RAM.
 The more RAM you have the quicker this will go.
 This was originally developed with 256Gb RAM but I've also been able to successfully configure this pipeline on an old iMac with 16 cores and 32Gb of RAM.
 (More on that later)

 An internet connection is required to download and install tools and databases as well as for automatic alignment of results.

 ## Installation and setup
-The installation of my scripts is as simple as copying them to your computer - functionally all they are is wrappers for other programs.
+The installation of CLOMP itself is as simple as downloading it to your computer - functionally it's just a wrapper for other programs.
 The first and hardest step of this will be configuring and setting up all the other programs and their associated databases.
-Once that's done you have to change my scripts to point to your local database and tool locations, then you need to add the main script to the PATH and you'll be good to go.
+Once that's done you have to change the configuration file CLOMP.ini to reflect the location of your tools and databases, then you need to add the main script to the PATH and you'll be good to go.
 This guide tries as hard as possible to make this process accessible but you will be immensely helped if you can set up and run bowtie2, snap, and Trimmomatic on your own without problems.
 However, once you've got all the dependencies installed correctly pretty much all you have to do is change a few lines of code to point to these and then you'll be good to go.

 ### The easy dependencies
 #### Approximate time: <5 minutes (these are already installed on a lot of systems)
-[Python](https://www.python.org/downloads/) (Any version is fine) Also need the ete3 module `python -m pip install ete3`
+[Python](https://www.python.org/downloads/) (Any version is fine) Also need the ete3 module `python -m pip install ete3` for building sam output files you'll also need biopython `python -m pip install biopython`

 [JRE](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (To run Trimmomatic)